PnG BERT: Augmented BERT on Phonemes and Graphemes for Neural TTS: Experiments

 \subsection{TTS performance}

-We trained multi-speaker TTS models on a proprietary dataset consisting of 243 hours of American English speech, recorded by 31 professional speakers.
-The amount of recording per speaker varies from 3 hours to 47 hours.
+We trained multi-speaker TTS models on a proprietary dataset consisting of 243 hours of American English speech, recorded by 31 professional speakers, downsampled to 24 kHz.
+The amount of recording per speaker varies from 3 to 47 hours.